neural-maze/blog/content/posts/202405-crewai-ollama-arduino/index.md

 ### Sketch Programmer Agent

-As you can see in the diagram above, the **Sketch Programmer Agent** is in charge of generating the code (a sketch file with `.ino` extension) that brings to "life" our multi LED circuit.
-Since I wanted to try local LLMs, I'm using [Ollama](https://ollama.com/), that lets you download and interact with local versions of well known LLMs (in my case, Llama 3).
+I promised you at the beginning of this article that we were going to use local LLMs, and I'm a man of my word.

-I promised you at the beginning of this article that we were going to use Local LLMs, and I'm a man of my word.
+In this case, I'm going to use a local (quantised) version of Llama 3.
+How?

-In this case, I'll be using a local (quantised) version of Llama 3.
-How? **Simple, using the almighty Ollama.**
+**Simple, using the almighty Ollama.**

-> If you don't know Ollama, [Matthew Berman has a very good video about this](https://www.youtube.com/watch?v=rIRkxZSn-A8&t=33s&ab_channel=MatthewBerman).
+> If you don't know Ollama, [Matthew Berman has a very good video about it](https://www.youtube.com/watch?v=rIRkxZSn-A8&t=33s&ab_channel=MatthewBerman).

-To use Ollama inside crewAI, we just need to add the following lines before defining the agents.
+To use Ollama within crewAI, we just need to add the following lines before defining the agents.

 ```python
 from langchain_openai import ChatOpenAI